B-Howell/CI-CD-WordPress-Blog/README.md

 - [OIDC Setup](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) so GitHub Actions can configure AWS
 - SSH key pair for accessing EC2 instances.

+**PLEASE NOTE:** Following this repo will make Wordpress accessible via the DNS name of the Application Load Balancer.
+This project **DOES NOT** setup a custom domain name for your Wordpress website

 ### Clone the Repository

 ```sh